mohamedelhafy/calc_project/README.md

 <img src="https://user-images.githubusercontent.com/77008342/104136726-98e5c580-53a0-11eb-9ec2-f965bc46e02d.png" width="500" height="300">

-End-Cont function:-
+End-Cont label:-

 this function will be executed when the string is empty which is the end of the string so, this function gets the final value of the equation.

-Add-count function:-
+Add-count label:-

 this function is called when the next character (sym-add) is the '+' sign so, this function calculate the blocks before and after this sign then, it executes the adding operation

-Sub-cont function:-
+Sub-cont label:-
 this function is called when the next character (sym-add) is the '-' sign so, this function calculates the blocks before and after it and then, executes subtracting process.